 - The dog breed comes in many colors – the red Shiba dog coat is the most famous.
 But there are cream, black, sesame and tan coated Shiba dogs.

 - Shibas have a great temperament – They are alert and attentive but also playful and energetic.
 The dog is now mostly an energetic companion dog who loves going for walks and running.

 - There are Shiba Inu mixes – these are hybrid dogs for those who desire to have extra qualities beyond those of a pure-bred dog.
-They are obtained by mixing a pure-bred Shiba dog with another pure-bred dog breed.
+They are obtained by mixing a pure-bred Shiba dog with another pure-bred dog breed such as the Poodle.

 - Shiba dog breed almost became extinct during World War II – this was the result of food shortages, frequent bombing raids as well as the canine distemper disease that spread after the war – in the 1950’s.
 Luckily, the Japanese government started breeding programs that re-populated Shiba dogs and other native Japanese dog breeds.